-We achieve these aims through Bible teaching at our Summer Convention, through the resources that flow from this, in our programme of Teaching and Training courses and the publication of books that support discipleship.
+We achieve these aims through Bible teaching at our Summer Convention, through the resources that flow from this, in our programme of Teaching and Training courses and the publication of books and podcasts that support discipleship.
 Underlying this is encouragement and support for mission.

-We are now extending our own mission into an all year-round ministry, an extension facilitated through the Derwent Project.
-As we look to address the spiritual need of the nation for in-depth Bible teaching and for the equipping of leaders to open the Gospel to others, the Derwent Project creates a facility which will help inspire and equip many more Christians of all ages and backgrounds with a variety of callings, so they can return to their homes, places of work and ministries to help further God's mission in whichever capacity they serve.
+Over the last few years, we have been able to extend our activities into an all-year-round ministry, through the Derwent Project.
+As we look to address the spiritual need of the nation for in-depth Bible teaching and for the equipping of leaders to open the gospel to others, the Derwent Project creates a facility which will help inspire and equip many more Christians of all ages and backgrounds with a variety of callings, so they can return to their homes, places of work and ministries to help further God's mission in whichever capacity they serve.

-The Derwent Project centres on the site of Keswick's former Pencil Factory which adjoins the Rawnsley site where Keswick Ministries already has offices and hosts youth activities in the summer.
+The Derwent Project centres on the site of Keswick's former Pencil Factory which adjoins the Rawnsley site where Keswick Ministries already has offices.
 The combination of the two sites allows the Convention to be brought together in one place and provides facilities for year-round training courses and conferences.
 Planning Permission has been granted and work is under way to restore the Pencil Factory.
 An area of the building was cleared to enable youth activity to be hosted on the site during the 2019 Convention.
+In 2020 the Covid pandemic meant that the three-week Convention in Keswick had to be cancelled.
+In its place the Pencil Factory building hosted a five-day Virtual Keswick Convention.
 The first Convention will be held on the combined site in 2021.
-These facilities are also be available to other visiting and local groups and are already being used for such.
+These facilities will also be available to other visiting and local groups year-round; there has already been some use, and lots of expressions on interest in using the facilities once fully refurbished.

 The Derwent Project represents a significant investment in a local facility and has involved a separate fundraising programme.
-We are thankful for the prayers and donations of thousands of supporters and Christian trusts which have helped provide the funds needed to deliver the Derwent Project.
+We are thankful for the prayers and donations of thousands of supporters and a number of Christian trusts which have helped provide the funds needed to deliver the Derwent Project.

-THE KESWICK CONVENTION
+THE KESWICK CONVENTION AND COVID-19